Map requests to tenants in a multitenant solution

 When planning to use client certificates for tenant mapping consider the following:

 • How will you safely issue and renew the client certificates that are trusted by your service?
 Client certificates can be complex to work with, since they require special infrastructure to manage and issue certificates.
+If handled improperly, these complexities can reduce your security instead of increasing it.

 • Will client certificates be used only for initial login requests, or attached to all requests to your service?